Frequently Asked Questions

 The purpose of a clinical practicum is twofold.
 First, the experience provides for direct clinical observation and second provides an opportunity for advanced clinical practice under the direct supervision of a preceptor.
 Students have an opportunity to apply theory learned in the classroom and advanced skills learned in the skills lab/simulation into practice in approved clinical settings.
 The practicum fulfills required course and practice hours while providing a real-life opportunity to work as a future APRN.

-Are FNP and Adult Acute Care Gerontology DNP students required to find their own practicum placements?
+Are FNP and AGACNP DNP students required to find their own practicum placements?

 Students will be mentored by nurse practitioners and physicians while completing their clinical practice hours within specific populations across the lifespan.
 Our local hospitals serve as preceptor site placements for students commuting within the Elms College geographic area.
 The clinical practice residencies will be faculty guided through practicum experiences.
 The director of advanced clinical practice in partnership with the student will offer assistance in clinical placement as part of the faculty mentorship toward completing the DNP Program.